 To be eligible to borrow under the Program, a nonprofit organization must satisfy certain eligibility criteria, as set out in the NONLF and NOELF term sheets and described further below.
-The Eligible Borrower criteria are the same across both facilities.
+The Eligible Borrower criteria are the same across both facilities that facilitate lending to nonprofit organizations.